docker-archive/mta_java_workshop/README.md

 ## <a name="task3"></a>Task 3: Modernizing with Microservices

-Now that I have stable build process, I can start migrating from a N-tier architecture to a service oriented architecture.
-I'll do this by picking features that can broken off into a services.
+Now that we have stable build process, we can start migrating from a N-tier architecture to a service oriented architecture.
+We'll do this piece wise by picking features that can be easily broken off into a services.

 One of the problems associated with Java CRUD applications is that database operations can be expensive in terms of fetching and reading data from I/O and memory.
-Lots of users trying to write to a synchronous database can cause a bottleneck.
-One pattern to to make the application more efficient is to use a message queue.
-I can publish an event from the Web app to a message queue and move the data-persistence code into a new component that handles that event message.
-If I have a spike of traffic to the Web site I can run more containers on more hosts to cope with the incoming requests.
+Applications that frequently write to a synchronous database can cause a bottleneck.
+One way to make the application more efficient is to use a message queue.
+We can publish an event from the Web app to a message queue and move the data-persistence code into a new component that handles that event message.
+If there is a spike of traffic to the web site, we can add more containers on more nodes to cope with the incoming requests.
 Event messages will be held in the queue until the message handler consumes them.

  The message queue is implemented by adding a RESTful microservice that writes the user data to a Redis database that stores the information.
-If you’re not familiar with Redis, tt’s an in memory key-value store that’s great for saving abstract data types such as JSON lists.
-Note that I could use any other key-value datastore in place of Redis, such as memcached or MongoDB.
+If you’re not familiar with Redis, it’s an in memory key-value store that’s great for saving abstract data types such as JSON lists.
+Note that we could use any other key-value datastore in place of Redis, such as memcached or MongoDB.

 The [messageservice](./part_3/messageservice) uses the Spring Boot framework.
-Spring Boot was chosen because it has many advantages such as handling the database connections transparently, implementing both a MVC architecture and RESTful interfaces is simple, and includes a built-in application server in the form of Tomcat.
+Spring Boot was chosen because it has many advantages such as handling the database connections transparently, implementing both a MVC architecture and RESTful interfaces is simplified, and it includes a built-in application server in the form of Tomcat.
 Another factor in choosing Spring Boot is that it has good support for Redis.
 We could continue to use Spring as in the original application, but all of these advantages simplifies configuration and deployment.

 The message service is an MVC application that uses the same User entity model in the original application.
 It consists of a repository for interacting with  Redis, a service that handles the connection and transport, and a controller for the REST endpoint.

-The next piece is a [worker microservice](./part_3/worker) that retrieves the user data stored in Redis and writes the data to the application’s MySQL database.
-The worker is a Plain Old Java Object or POJO that pulls the data from Redis using the blpop method.
+The next piece is a [worker microservice](./part_3/worker) that retrieves the user data stored in Redis and writes the data to the MySQL database.
+The worker is a Plain Old Java Object, or POJO, that pulls the data from Redis using the blpop method.
 This method allows the worker to to pop data from the queue without constantly checking the status of the queue.
 Blpop works like a one time trigger that fires when data gets placed in the queue.
 Setting up the communication between the application and the worker establishes a reliable and fast queuing system.

-We’ll be adding three new components to the application - a Redis instance, the messageservice and the worker that writes to the database.
+We're adding three new components to the application - a Redis instance, the messageservice and the worker that writes to the database.
 There are Dockerfiles for both the [messageservice](./part_3/messageservice/Dockerfile) and the [worker](./part_3/worker/Dockerfile) to build them as images.
-Since Spring Boot includes Tomcat and the worker is just a jar file, I can build and deploy both components in a Java container.
+Since Spring Boot includes Tomcat and the worker is just a jar file, we can build and deploy both components in a Java container.

 ![microservice architecture](./images/microservice_arch.jpg)